Purchasing an Annuity

 An annuity is not a short-term investment.
-Rather, it’s an insurance contract that provides a fixed income stream for the rest of your life or for a specified period.
+Rather, it’s an insurance contract that provides an income stream for the rest of your life or for a specified period.

 You purchase an annuity from a private company using a lump sum or series of payments.
 Your money then earns interest or grows at a modest rate over time.

 You determine when you want to start receiving payouts from the insurer — now or in the future — and how long you want the money to last — for a few years or the rest of your life.

 For people approaching retirement, Social Security and savings may not be enough to meet their needs.
 Annuities help hedge against longevity risk by earmarking money for your future.

 - Principal protection

 - Long-term care expenses

 How to Buy an Annuity